 Vary the colors and textures if you can.
 Experiment until you find the combinations and flavors you like the best.

-Pile on the fruits and veggies.
+Pile on the salad toppings.

 Salad add-ins are what give the salad its character.
 And honestly?
 Anything goes!
+Salad toppings include fruits, vegetables, cheese, nuts, meats, eggs, and all kinds of dressings.

 Consider these options: